TileDB-Inc/TileDB/CONTRIBUTING.md

 make && make check
 ```

+> [!IMPORTANT]
+> To avoid errors, building with sanitizers must be done in a separate build directory.

 ### Pull Requests:

 - `dev` is the development branch, all PR’s should be rebased on top of the latest `dev` commit.